 My name is Jo Hawke, and I’ve been an English and journalism teacher since 1997.
-I’m currently working on a Master’s degree in TESOL (Teaching English to Speakers of Other Languages) via Regent University and have already earned my PreK-12 and adult ESL (English as a Second Language) certification.
-When I earn my degree in December 2016, I’m seriously considering studying linguistics, literacy, and culture in a doctoral program.
-I may work toward my Reading Specialist endorsement beforehand, however, since I have very little experience working with early readers and writers in lower grades.
+I have a Master’s degree in adult and preK-12 TESOL (Teaching English to Speakers of Other Languages) from Regent University and have my ESL (English as a Second Language) certification.
+I’m currently working on my Reading Specialist and Special Education endorsements via Regent’s graduate school and am seriously considering studying linguistics, literacy, and culture in a doctoral program afterward.

 I’ve been teaching English at George Washington High School, in Danville, Virginia, since 2005.
-I’ve been teaching primarily 9th- and 10th-grade English for the past six years or so.
+I’ve been teaching primarily 9th- and 10th-grade English for many years now.
 My first two years at GW, I also advised The Chatterbox student newsmagazine.
 My third year, I worked at the Langston campus.
 My first six years of teaching were in Henry County, Virginia, where I taught all levels of English and advised the yearbook and newspaper staffs at Laurel Park High School, now a middle school.

 The beautiful thing about learning is nobody can take it away from you.”

 I enjoy spending time with my husband and three sons, as well as reading, writing, traveling, and singing.
 I started singing with local bands when I was about eleven, and I’ve done a lot of recording, as well.
 Mr. (Kevin) Hawke and I still write and record music fairly frequently, and play out for actual audiences on occasion.